Enteral Nutrition Support

 - Enteral nutrition is preferred when the GI tract is functional but oral intake is unsafe or insufficient.

-- Common routes include NG/OG (short term) and PEG/PEJ (longer term).
+- Common routes include NG/OG (often short term, commonly under about 4 weeks) and PEG/PEJ (longer term).

 - Safe care requires route verification, aspiration-prevention measures, and ongoing tolerance monitoring.